Gary Owens: Voice acting

 He also narrated or announced dozens of other cartoons, as well as the fourth and sixth installments of the Space Quest PC game series.
-Owens was originally cast to voice in a spiritual successor to Space Quest called Space Venture but unfortunately he died before he could commit to the project.

 Trademarks

 When appearing "in character" on camera as "Gary Owens, the announcer", Owens held his right hand up to his right ear while speaking into a gimbaled boom microphone.
 This was done in imitation of the announcers in the early days of radio, who had to rely upon the acoustic feedback of their cupped hand to hear how they sounded to the audience.
 Owens used this as a running gag and gave various outlandish reasons for this pose: On his KMPC radio show in the late 1960s and early 1970s, he claimed that this was because a piece of shrapnel took off his ear during the war; sometimes it would come loose and he had to hold it on; at other times he said that he was given a wooden ear, and was keeping the termites warm.
 This gag was later parodied by Les Lye on the Canadian children's sketch-comedy show You Can't Do That on Television.

 Owens coined the phrase "Beautiful downtown Burbank", which was later used on Laugh-In and The Tonight Show.

 His trademark self-introduction was "This is Gary Owens, friend of those who want no friends, going places and losing things", or occasionally, "Hello, and also hi; but not necessarily in that order", as a shorter version.